passbolt/passbolt_help/_posts/configure/2022-02-02-configure-mfa-yubikey.md

     width="550px"
 %}

-When logged in passbolt go to your profile section and click on "Multi factor authentication" in the left sidebar.
+When logged in passbolt go to your profile section and click on "Multi-factor authentication" in the left sidebar.
 You should see the list of providers that are enabled for this instance.
 Click on the Yubikey provider.
-Passbolt will then prompt your to touch your Yubikey to enter a one time password.
+Passbolt will then prompt you to touch your Yubikey to enter a one time password.

 The next time you try login from a new device, you will be presented with a Yubikey